hanlongfu/discrete_mathematics/README.md

 - 8.3 - The Pigeonhole Principle

 [[0109.103 - Discrete Mathematics for Computer Science]] - MATHB_DM4CSDLN
-- 9.3 - Using Functions to Count
+- 9.3 - Using Functions to Count 🌟
+	- Computer Science Connections - come back to when there is time 🔍

 [[0109.104 - Schaum’s Outline of Discrete Mathematics]] - MATHB_SOofDM
 - 5.6 - The Pigeonhole Principle
 - 6.5 - The Pigeonhole Principle Revisited

 #### 5.5 - Friends and Strangers Theorem